rhinobase/react-bluesky/CONTRIBUTING.md

 ## Development

-To improve our development process, we’ve set up tooling and systems, and Hono Rate Limitter uses a mono repo structure by `nx`.
+To improve our development process, we’ve set up tooling and systems, and React Bluesky uses a mono repo structure by `nx`.

 ### Tooling